Srinidhi-Patil/algoexplain/_posts/2022-10-08-machine-learning-lifecycle.md

 #### Interpretability and Explainability
 When the model makes a prediction, it should be explainable as to why the model made that prediction and the reasoning behind it.
 The models can not be trusted just on the basis of accuracy or other metrics as the model may be behaving in a certain way because of any reason.
 The rationale behind model interpretability is to increase the trust in the model,  have a transparent understanding of why the model is making the decisions a particular way, and features that contribute positively or negatively towards the dependent variable.

-There has been progress in building algorithms or mathematical approaches that make interpretability easier but there are no major breakthroughs that make it a rapidly growing area of research.
+There has been progress in building algorithms or mathematical approaches that make interpretability easier but there are no significant breakthroughs that make it a rapidly growing area of research.
 LIME, SHAP, AIF360.
 Fairlearn and ELI5 are some of the libraries that help make sense of the model learning and results.

 ## Model Deployment
 The models developed can be deployed and used in various ways, the easiest being on the web as API, container deployment, or exporting the parameters.
 There are a host of options available for model deployment, for example, MLBox, AWS Sagemaker, and RapidMiner.